opengeospatial/teamengine/src/site/markdown/users.md

       |-- resources/  # classpath resources (schemas, etc.)

+The console application base archive (teamengine-console-${project.version}-base.zip) contains the initial contents of a teamengine instance directory.
+The archive should be unpacked into another convenient location (TE_BASE), as specified in the [Installation](./installation.html) instructions.
+Test scripts should be installed in the TE_BASE/scripts directory.

 If desired, set the value of the `TE_BASE` environment variable in the `setenv` script; otherwise set it for the user environment according to the particulars of the operating system in use.
 Once this is done, change to the appropriate script directory (TE_HOME/bin/{unix,windows}) or add it to the system path.

+Generate the main config file in TE_BASE using the `config` shell script.
+This aggregates the config files for the inidividual test suites into one.

+    > config

+    INFO: SUCCESSFULLY created config.xml at C:\te-build\TE_BASE\config.xml

 ### Listing test suites

-Assuming that test scripts and a main config.xml file have been installed in TE_BASE as specified in the [Installation](./installation.html) instructions,
-use the `listsuites` shell script to list the test suites that are available.
+Use the `listsuites` shell script to list the test suites that are available.

     > listsuites